Godalming: Location

-Godalming is a town in the Borough of Waverley in southwest Surrey, around 49 km from central London and 4 mi from Guildford.
+Godalming is a town in the Borough of Waverley in south-west Surrey, around 49 km from central London and 4 mi from Guildford.
 The town is in the valley of the River Wey, which flows northwards through Guildford to join the River Thames at Weybridge.
 Godalming High Street runs roughly east to west, linking an ancient crossing point of the Wey to the road leading south over Holloway Hill.
 The town is almost completely surrounded by the Metropolitan Green Belt and the Surrey Hills National Landscape is to the north and west.

 Godalming Civil Parish has a total area of 3.74 sqmi.
 It includes the settlements of Binscombe, Frith Hill and Charterhouse (north of the river) and Aaron's Hill, Ockford Ridge and Crownpits (to the south).
 The majority of the built-up area of Busbridge is also in Godalming Civil Parish.
 Farncombe, to the north of the town, has a strong village identity and incorporates a small cluster of local shops on Farncombe and St John's Streets.
 Godalming has good transport links to London and Portsmouth via the railway line and A3 road.

 At the west end of the town, the River Wey is joined by the River Ock, which rises at Witley, to the south.
 The main urban areas of Godalming and Farncombe are separated from the Wey by the floodplain, which includes the water meadows known as the Lammas Lands.
 Serious flooding events occurred in the local area in 1968, 1990, 2000, 2013 and 2020; new defences, including the construction of a 525 m flood wall and two pumping stations, were installed in the winter of 2018–19.

 Geology

-Godalming lies on the northwestern side of the Weald and primarily sits on the strata of the Lower Greensand Group, laid down in the early Cretaceous.
+Godalming lies on the north-western side of the Weald and primarily sits on the strata of the Lower Greensand Group, laid down in the early Cretaceous.
 Atherfield Clay is found in the extreme north of the civil parish at Binscombe, where there was a former brickworks.
 Holloway Hill and much of the town centre are on the Hythe Beds, a loamy, fine-grained sandy layer that also includes some sandstone and chert.
 Although rare elsewhere in these strata, fossils of mollusc species occur in these beds in the Godalming area, including the bivalves Ostrea macroptera and Exogyra sinuata, and the brachiopods Rhynchonella parvirostris and Waldheimia tamarindus.